 1.Translation (Shifting origin at A): Subtract A from all points.

 Pt = P – A Bt = B – A At is origin

 2.Rotation (Shifting BtAt to the X-Axis): Divide all points by Bt (dividing means rotating in clockwise direction which is the requirement here to bring on X-Axis).

 3.Reflection of Pr about BrAr (which is nothing but the X-Axis): Simply take the conjugate of the point.

 4.Restoring back from Rotation: Multiply all points by Bt.

 5.Restoring back from Translation: Add A to all points.

 return conj(Pr)*Bt + A where, Bt = B – A Pt = P – A Pr = Pt/Bt

 The point P on reflecting about AB becomes: P_reflected(7, 4)

-This article is contributed by Aanya Jindal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+This article is contributed by Aarti_Rathi and Aanya Jindal.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.